Ayeshan-Oshitha/Tutorial--Mosh--React-TypeScript/1. Fundamentals/Notes.md

 **Note**: When we update the state, **React re-renders the component** automatically — that's how the UI stays in sync with the data/state.

 Important: Each component has its **own state**. ( For example, if you have two `ListGroup` components, the `selectedIndex` in one component can be `2`, while the `selectedIndex` in the other component can be `1`.
 They maintain **their states independently**.)

+## Passing data / Functions via Props

+Props are the inputs to our components